CodingWithDibesh/LearnNextJS/nextjs-blog/README.md

 - __Next.js__ automatically optimizes your application for the best performance by code splitting, client-side navigation, and prefetching (in production).
 - Use `<Head></Head>` tag provided by `next/head` to handel meta tags
 - Use `<Script></Script>` tag provided by `next/script` to handel third-party scripts
+- Use of Meta tags like og, description of better SEO
+- Navigating between pages

 ## Tags To Remember